-Often, these performance or quality assessments are conducted using parametric regression models.
-For example, the approach for Medicare's Hospital Compare, which evaluates performance at hospitals across the U.S., is based on a random-effects logit model with (random) hospital indicators plus covariates that measure patient risk factors \citep{krumholz2011administrative}.
-Nevertheless, with this type of approach, the exact form of the case-mix adjustments that are conducted on the data is not evident.
-In other words, it is unclear how the patient-level data are individually weighted to produce aggregate quality estimates.
+Often, these performance or quality assessments are conducted using parametric outcome regression models.
+For instance, Medicare's Hospital Compare evaluates hospital performance across the U.S. based on a random-effects logit model, which includes random hospital indicators and covariates that account for patient risk factors \citep{krumholz2011administrative}.
+However, this approach does not clearly reveal the exact form of the case-mix adjustments applied to the data.
+In other words, it is unclear how individual patient-level data are weighted to generate aggregate quality estimates.
 Also, the characteristics of the target population to which inferences apply are not manifest and may be distorted by the implied weighting of the regression procedure.
-In particular, if some of the covariates are sparse, such as racial minority indicators across health care providers, the implied weights of such procedures can result in a weighted population that omits the minority (see Section 7.1 of \citealt{chattopadhyay2021implied} for a general discussion of this and related matters in linear regression adjustments).
+In particular, if some of the covariates are sparse, such as racial minority indicators across health care providers, the implied weights of such procedures can result in a weighted population that omits the minority (see Section 7.1 of \citeauthor{chattopadhyay2023implied}, 2023, for a general discussion of this and related matters in linear regression adjustments).
 Finally, it is not clear to what extent the quality assessments for a given health care provider are based on data from the provider in question as opposed to other health providers that see different patients, involving some form of extrapolation based on a model that can be misspecified.
 More generally, as discussed by \cite{george2017mortality}, this approach can produce rankings of provider organizations (e.g., hospitals) that are not checkable against data.